proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 peers across ever greater distances and eventually, with the advent of the internet, all over the globe.

-I'm a rather dismayed to see those same universities and institutes nowadays no longer as pioneers and innovators in this area, but instead as mere consumers of ready-made corporate solutions, following corporate interests and centralising solutions.
+I'm a rather dismayed to see those universities and institutes nowadays no longer as pioneers and innovators in this area, but instead as mere consumers of ready-made corporate solutions, following corporate interests and centralising solutions.
 I have two employers, both academic, and both have